Agorist is a non-profit educational venture for research and study of Counter-Economics, and the publication and dissemination of the results.

 Agorist supports field studies, search through all media with correlation and interpretation of all data related to Counter-Economic activity, and the distribution of the information gathered through appropriate media.

-We keep watch on foreign affairs from a strictly non-interventionist, anti-imperialist viewpoint.We welcome the research and investigation into mind altering drugs
+We keep watch on foreign affairs from a strictly non-interventionist, anti-imperialist viewpoint.We also believe in the legalisation and research and investigation into mind altering drugs

 Here are some quick definitions to get you started.